Jackie Venson: Career

 In April 2014, Venson entered the Modern Southern Music Competition and won a headlining spot on the Belk Summer Tour.
 She opened for country artists Jason Aldean, Tim McGraw and James Taylor.
 She has also performed at the Austin Urban Music Festival.

 Austin City Hall declared May 21, 2014 Jackie Venson Day, and held a concert in her honor to raise money for an Austin music school.

 Venson released her debut studio album, The Light In Me, in 2014.
 In 2016, she released the EP Jackie Venson Live, and the live album Live at Strange Brew.
 On September 30, 2017, Venson released her EP Transcends.
 On October 30, 2018, she released the song "Cover My Eyes" with a live in studio video.
-In April 2019, Venson released her critically acclaimed album Joy and celebrated that release with a sold-out show at Austin's famed Paramount Theatre.
-Though 2020 was filled with turmoil caused by the COVID-19 pandemic, Venson doubled down on her creative efforts after her touring year was cancelled by dedicating herself to going live on a consistent basis on several platforms and releasing five albums of music: two live albums (Live in Texas, Jackie Venson Live at Austin City Limits), two volumes of her DJ remix project jackie the robot, and one studio album (Vintage Machine).
-This monumental output of music and livestreaming saw Venson's star rise significantly and caught the attention of the historic television series Austin City Limits.
-On November 14, 2020, Venson made her national television debut as a part of Austin City Limits 46th season.
-Venson's prolific livestreaming also landed her at number 10 on Pollstar's Top Music Live Streamers of 2020, putting her among established outlets like the Grand Ole Opry and accomplished artists like Norah Jones and Questlove.
-In Summer 2021, Venson joined Melissa Etheridge for her musical cruise in the Caribbean, performing alongside musicians like Celisse Henderson and Britney Spencer.
+In April 2019, she released her critically acclaimed album Joy and celebrated that release with a sold-out show at Austin's famed Paramount Theatre.
+Though 2020 was filled with turmoil caused by the COVID-19 pandemic, she doubled down on her creative efforts after her touring year was cancelled by dedicating herself to going live on a consistent basis on several platforms and releasing five albums of music: two live albums (Live in Texas, Jackie Venson Live at Austin City Limits), two volumes of her DJ remix project "jackie the robot", and one studio album (Vintage Machine).
+This output of music and livestreaming saw Venson's star rise significantly and caught the attention of the historic television series Austin City Limits.
+On November 14, 2020, she made her national television debut as a part of Austin City Limits 46th season.
+Her prolific livestreaming also landed her at number 10 on Pollstar's Top Music Live Streamers of 2020, putting her among established outlets like the Grand Ole Opry and accomplished artists like Norah Jones and Questlove.
+In the summer of 2021, Venson joined Melissa Etheridge for her musical cruise in the Caribbean, performing alongside musicians including Celisse Henderson and Britney Spencer.

-In April 2023 Jackie Venson performed on the CMTA Awards in Austin, Texas, joining, on guitar, Alanis Morissette for her performance and later Lainey Wilson for hers.
+In April 2023, Venson performed at the CMTA Awards in Austin, Texas, joining, on guitar, Alanis Morissette for her performance and later Lainey Wilson.

-In January 2023 Jackie Venson debuted her annual residency at the world-famous Antone's Night Club in Austin, selling out every Saturday that month.
+In January 2023, Venson debuted her annual residency at the world-famous Antone's Night Club in Austin, selling out every Saturday that month.